aditya43/blockchain/README.md

         - Chaincode execution results in a set of key-value pairs which are also called a `Right Set`.
         - `Right Set` can be submitted to the network and thereby append to the ledger.
         - Chaincode execution is partitioned from transaction ordering, limiting the required level of trust and verification across node types, and optimizing network scalability and performance.
+        - Chaincode or Smart Contracts define all the business logic.
+        - Chaincode/Smart Contracts are stored on `Peer` nodes.
     * **Ledger**:
         - Ledger contains all of the state mutations or transactions.
 These state changes are produced by the invocation of chaincode.
         - The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.
+        - Ledgers store all of the data.
+        - Ledgers are stored on `Peer` nodes.
     * **Privacy**:
         - Channels and private data collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.
     * **Security And Membership Services**: